anuptamang/reactProjects/README.md

-## This is a monorepo for my educational react projects.
+## This is a monorepo for my react pet projects.

 ### Technologies Used: